Fraud Blocker

 For example, when your legal team updates a refund policy, the knowledge manager can set the article to review every 90 days.
 A writer submits the draft, a legal reviewer approves it, and the system publishes it on schedule.
 Version history lets you compare edits and restore any earlier copy in seconds.

-livepro’s knowledge governance features also route feedback to the right owner and logs every change.
+livepro’s knowledge governance features also route feedback to the right owner and log every change.
 Role-based access keeps content controlled, so teams only manage what they own.

 A Single Source of Truth Built for Cross-departmental Knowledge Management